MohanadAssali/MohanadAssali/README.md

 ## 🚀 Projects

-- **Financial Modeling** – Financial modeling on various sp500 stocks to guide investment decisions.
+- **Equity Research** – Creating Financial models on many US Stocks to guide investment decisions.

-- **Python for Finance** – Creating Python Framework that supplements financial modelling.
+- **Python for Finance** – Building Python Framework that can be applied to any stock, supplementing financial modelling.